 Note that the modified LD50 dose determined in our lab may differ from that in another lab even when infecting mice with the same strain of L. monocytogenes.
 Part of this variability may relate to the subjective nature of monitoring clinical signs of listeriosis compared to the more absolute endpoint of death.
 Additional variability can result from differences in environmental factors such as mouse diet or the microbiota or differences in the preparation of inoculum between labs.
 Thus, it is recommended that prior to embarking on any survival studies, a pilot study be performed where female mice (N=8 mice/group) are infected with 1.5 x 105 CFU of the same strain of L. monocytogenes as used in this study and symptoms monitored to determine if this dose indeed results in 50% survival to endpoints.
 If survival is lower or higher than 50% at this CFU, step-wise dose escalation or dose de-escalation studies could be performed to quickly narrow in on the LD50 dose.

 Another important consideration is the strain or substrain of mice used for infection studies.
-This protocol describes infection of the commonly-used inbred mouse strain C57BL6/J. This strain is well-suited for measurement of IFN- responses since this mouse is considered to be a Th1-prone strain33 and as a result, is relatively resistant to L. monocytogenes infection (compared to Th2-prone mouse strains such as BALB/c)34,35.
+This protocol describes infection of the commonly-used inbred mouse strain C57BL/6J.
+This strain is well-suited for measurement of IFN- responses since this mouse is considered to be a Th1-prone strain33 and as a result, is relatively resistant to L. monocytogenes infection (compared to Th2-prone mouse strains such as BALB/c)34,35.
 Adapting this protocol to other mouse strains will require knowledge of the infectious dose of the pathogen for the particular strain.
 It is also recommended to use mice of the same age, sex and vendor as outlined in this protocol in order to reduce the amount of trouble-shooting involved in setting up the model.
-For example, C57BL6 mice ordered from one vendor (e.g., C57BL6/J) can exhibit genetic differences than C67BL6 mice ordered from another vendor (e.g., C57BL6/NTac)36.
-In addition, the intestinal microbiota differs between C57BL6 substrains obtained from different vendors, which can influence the balance of Th1 and Th17 responses in the mouse37.
+For example, C57BL/6 mice ordered from one vendor (e.g., C57BL/6J) can exhibit genetic differences than C67B/L6 mice ordered from another vendor (e.g., C57BL/6NTac)36.
+In addition, the intestinal microbiota differs between C57BL/6 substrains obtained from different vendors, which can influence the balance of Th1 and Th17 responses in the mouse37.

 Potential modifications to technique.

 Mice are most commonly inoculated i.p. or intravenously as opposed to the natural route of infection in humans, which is through the gastrointestinal tract.
 Oral infections are less common because standard strains of L. monocytogenes inefficiently infect the intestinal epithelium of mice38.
-This because there is a single amino acid change in the sequence of mouse E-cadherin from human E-cadherin that results in loss of recognition of E-cadherin by the listerial invasion protein, internalin A (InIA)39.
+This is because there is a single amino acid change in the sequence of mouse E-cadherin from human E-cadherin that results in loss of recognition of E-cadherin by the listerial invasion protein, internalin A (InIA)39.
 To overcome this barrier, researchers use mice that are transgenic for human E-cadherin protein or use listeria that have been engineered to express a mutated sequence of InIA (InIAmut) that binds to mouse E-cadherin with the same affinity as WT EGD for human E-cadherin40.
 Thus, one potential modification of this technique is to infect mice via the oral route.
 The reader is referred to another JoVE publication that describes oral inoculation methods38.
 Note that altering the mode of infection will affect the infectious dose as well as the kinetics of dissemination of the pathogen.